Mill Warlock by SjoesiePosted by Hearthstone 11 September 2017 in

 I don’t think this is a great minion in this deck, because there’s no need for an additional late game threat.
 It has to be noted, however, that the card has some good synergy with Siphon Soul and especially Twisting Nether.
 Could be considered if you only face control decks and if you feel you need another tool to beat those.

 Same reasoning as Medivh, with the difference that this is a taunt (and thus can be used to block some damage).
 Decent inclusion if you want another late game threat.

-Decent mid game body, good effect for a milling strategy and the pack you’re getting from it, can save you in a game where you’re short on removals.
+Having decent mid game body, good effect for a milling strategy, and the pack you’re getting from it, can save you in a game where you’re short on removals.
 However, the pack is usually stuck in your hand until the very late game, you might draw it instead of a removal card you need, and there’s no guarantee its contents are game breaking.
 Despite the cons, it could definitely be an inclusion in the deck if you’re often losing because of fatigue or being out of cards.
 Definitely one of the better more control based tech cards.

 Early game value minion.
 Horrible versus aggro, can go all directions versus midrange and control.
 I don’t like the huge randomness of the card in combination with the small, useless body, so I prefer Stonehill Defender over this.